George Warren Alexander: Civil War

-Initially assigned to help defend Washington, D.C., the 47th Pennsylvania Volunteers were shipped to Florida at the end of January 1862.
+Initially assigned to contribute to the defense of the national capital in Washington, D.C., the 47th Pennsylvania Volunteers were later sent to Florida at the end of January 1862.
 Arriving in Key West in February, they were assigned to garrison duties at Fort Taylor.
-From October 1-3, G.W.
-Alexander and his men participated in the capture of Saint John's Bluff, Florida.
-The regiment then suffered a significant number of casualties during the Battle of Pocotaligo, South Carolina, October 21-23, 1862.
+From October 1-3, Alexander and his men participated in the capture of Saint John's Bluff in Florida.
+The regiment then suffered a significant number of casualties during the Battle of Pocotaligo in South Carolina, which was fought between October 21 and October 23, 1862.
 Two officers and 18 enlisted men died; an additional two officers and 114 enlisted men were wounded in action.

 Ordered back to Fort Taylor on November 15, 1862, the 47th Pennsylvania Volunteers became a divided regiment on December 22 when Alexander was ordered to take the men from Companies D, F, H, and K to the remote Dry Tortugas off the coast of Florida, where they were assigned to garrison Fort Jefferson.
 Alexander and his men remained there in this capacity until rejoining the remainder of the regiment in Key West in February 1864.

 Ordered west to join Union Major-General Nathaniel Banks' forces, the 47th Pennsylvania departed from Florida via steamship in late February 1864, becoming the only regiment from the Keystone State to fight in the Union's 1864 Red River Campaign across Louisiana.
 During the 47th's first major combat action there – the Battle of Sabine Cross Roads (Mansfield) on April 8, 1864 – Alexander was severely wounded in both legs.

-Although he officially mustered out from the 47th Pennsylvania Volunteers on 23 September 1864 upon expiration of his three-year term of service, Alexander was reported by the Reading Times (in its 20 September 1864 edition) to have returned home sooner:
+Although he officially mustered out from the 47th Pennsylvania Volunteers on September 23, 1864 upon expiration of his three-year term of service, Alexander was reported by the Reading Times in its September 20, 1864 edition to have returned home sooner: